Kerrang! Awards: History

 Despite the awards being discontinued by the magazine, winning one has still been seen as an important achievement and event of an artist career, with Feeder's frontman Grant Nicholas saying that their 2003 accolade, was the award their late drummer Jon Lee had always wanted the band to win, with Nicholas dedicating the award to him.
 That same year, Justin Hawkins of The Darkness expressed his disappointment at not winning Best British Newcomer, as it would have meant the band winning every award they were nominated for, only to have this denied by Funeral for a Friend.
 Also that same year, Good Charlotte received disdain from the crowd in attendance when they were announced as winners of "Best Single".
 The 23rd Kerrang!
 Awards were held on 13 June 2014, at the Troxy in Stepney, in the East End borough of Tower Hamlets.

 In an August 2024 interview with former Visible Noise founder Julie Weir on UPWAWR Podcast, she spoke about how Ian Watkins's crimes not only ruined his band the Lostprophets, but also ended her record company.
 It was in this same interview she however highlighted the importance of No Devotion winning the 2015 Kerrang Award for their debut album, as she felt it meant that the public still appreciated that the rest of the band were still good songwriters and musicians and everything that was taken away from them, was given back and it was because of this, "one of the nicest pieces of validation the industry could have given them".

 The awards ceremony did not take place in 2017, but returned in June 2018 with the likes of Neck Deep, Enter Shikari, Code Orange and Foo Fighters collecting awards, while the event also featured several special guests including Johnny Depp and Justin Hawkins.
 The event was not broadcast on TV but several acceptance speeches and interviews were uploaded to Kerrang's YouTube channel, and the ceremony naturally received heavy coverage in the following week's edition of the magazine.
 The Kerrang!
 Awards did not take place in 2020 or 2021 due to the COVID-19 pandemic, but the ceremony was due to return in June 2022, with the reader nominations period beginning in April 2022.

+Since 2023 there has never been any announcement of an awards event, meaning that although the event has ceased, the Heavy Music Awards can be seen as its unofficial successor, as the winners of the 2025 event were announced by Kerrang's radio station, instead of being held at a venue as was the practice during previous years.
+The number of voters has also dramatically increased ever since the Kerrang!
+Awards ceased, possibly due to those who used to vote for Kerrang Award winners, deflecting to the Heavys.